AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Authorize a RAM user to manage a data transformation task.md

 You can authorize a RAM user to transform data in Log Service by using one of the following modes:

--   Simple mode: You can grant full access permissions on Log Service to the RAM user.
+-   Simple mode: allows you to grant full access permissions on Log Service to the RAM user.
 You do not need to modify the related parameters.
--   Custom mode: You can customize a permission policy to grant only required permissions to the RAM user.
+-   Custom mode: allows you to create custom permission policies and grant the required permissions to the RAM user.
 This mode requires complex configurations and provides fine-grained access control.

 ## Simple mode